 4. Eye Disorders

 Because of their flat faces, the Persian’s eyes bulge further out of their head than other breeds.
-This, plus the abnormal shape of their skull puts them at risk of a variety of different eye problems.
+This, plus the abnormal shape of their skull, puts them at risk of various eye problems.
 Eye disorders were the second most commonly seen issue among the Persians from the U.K. study.

-Some specific eye conditions Persians are prone to include entropion when their eyelids roll inward and their eyelashes irritate the eye.
-They are also prone to corneal ulcers, which are injuries to the surface of the eye.
+Persians are prone to specific eye conditions, including entropion when their eyelids roll inward and their eyelashes irritate the eye.
+They are also prone to corneal ulcers, which are injuries to the eye’s surface.
 Many Persians have problems with their tear ducts, causing excessive tearing and eye stains.
 Most eye problems are diagnosed with an exam and specific tests, possibly by a veterinary eye specialist.
 Treatment varies depending on which problem is found.

 5. Dental Disease

 While bad breath is never pleasant, a more serious worry with dental disease is the number of bacteria that builds on the dirty teeth.
-The bacteria can be carried by the bloodstream to other parts of the body, potentially leading to infections in vital organs like the heart or kidneys.
+The bacteria can be carried by the bloodstream to other body parts, potentially leading to infections in vital organs like the heart or kidneys.

 6. Skin Disease